 Not everyone is a ‘joiner’ – in fact, some people even dread the idea of talking to strangers at professional events!
 But no matter what industry you work in, networking is almost inevitably something you’ll need to do at some point.
 The good news?
 By tapping into a network of like-minded career people, you may gain a lot more than you expect.
 Whether you’re an aspiring entrepreneur or a well-established manager, joining a professional membership organisation can be a great way to connect with people you’d never otherwise meet, and gain unexpected benefits.

-We asked a few of the Institute’s Members what triggered them to first join up, and what they get out of the community.
-Here are a few of their answers – if you can relate to any of these, perhaps it’s worth jumping on board the membership bandwagon!
+We asked a few of the Institute’s Members what triggered them to first join up, and why they benefited from being part of the IML ANZ community.
+Here are a few of their answers – if you can relate to any of these, perhaps it’s worth signing up for a professional association!

 1. When you want to get to the top, pronto.

 If you have clear career goals in your sights, and you want to achieve them as quickly as possible, then it’ll certainly pay to put yourself out there.
 By joining a membership organisation, you’ll have plenty of opportunities to do just that – whether it’s by attending events, connecting online, or contributing content to a blog or LinkedIn.
 Building a professional profile is especially important when you’re first establishing your career (or when you are trying to establish yourself as an expert in a field or on a topic).
 After all, no matter what business you’re in, it helps to meet people you wouldn’t cross paths with in the office kitchen – broadening your perspective, opening up potential job opportunities down the track or seeking out business development opportunities.
 As the old adage goes, “sometimes it’s who you know, not what you know.”

 2. When you’re running a business, and feeling a little isolated.